Byron/gitoxide/DEVELOPMENT.md

             object database due to lots of additional file handles needed, or alternatively an algorithm which fails if a refresh would be needed but instead retries if an object wasn't found, for example when a pack can't be (lazy) loaded as it was removed during maintenance.
 In other words, those creating packs definitely have to deal with failure specifically and probably just retry
-      - Also it seems that the existing implementation has merrit, but should probably be altered to be a single store (without policy) instead also to fix latent issues around addressing packs in alternate repositories.
+      - Also it seems that the existing implementation has merit, but should probably be altered to be a single store (without policy) instead also to fix latent issues around addressing packs in alternate repositories.
+          - The current store is Sync, and can easily be passed around behind an `Arc`, which is actually how it works currently as well even though the `Arc` is on the `Repository` instead.
+          - Shared-ownership `Policy` based stores would work just like it, but each one has its own thread-local interior mutable cache.
       - The new ODB implementation and the previous one are pretty incompatible because the old one is Sync, but the new one is designed not to be (i.e.) use thread-local storage.
         Existing implementations need to adjust their trait bounds and operate differently to accommodate.
 Counting objects and packing would be a good benchmark though, even though the latter doesn't even scale that well due to the required dashmap to check for existing objects.
 In other words, currently there seems to be no actual benchmark for parallel